 3. In-Class Learning Activities What do I need to do?
 Come to class on time and ready to engage with the material, your peers, and the Teaching Team.
 Submit responses using iClicker, as prompted in class.
 Why are you asking me to do it?
 To inspire and measure your learning of all eight Course Goals.
 To motivate attendance because I believe coming to class is essential for your success.
 How should I prepare?
 Set your alarm early enough to arrive on time.
 Bring materials (iClicker Cloud access on a device, pens/pencils and paper).
 Keep up with the readings so you are ready to engage and build from what you learn (LearningCurve Quizzes can help with this).
+Dr. Rawn, how will you support my success?
 While planning each lesson, I thoughtfully write Learning Objectives that act as our compass for the day's lesson (and your study guide for later on), and I create activities (e.g., mini-lectures, guiding questions, worksheets, examples) to help you learn.
 Each class morning, I will arrive early to class to set up any visual aids and iClicker, and to welcome you and your peers.
 I will lead you through the lesson plan responsively and with enthusiasm, and, when appropriate adapt it spontaneously in response to what I am learning from you.

-Because of the nature of this course, and based on feedback from students since before the pandemic, I have set up lessons to be automatically recorded using the Panopto system built into the classroom.
-Assuming the tech cooperates, they will be available for review via a link on Canvas.
-Recordings are not for sharing beyond our course's Canvas home.
+Because of the nature of this course, and based on feedback from students since before the pandemic, I have set up lessons to be automatically recorded using the system built into the classroom.
+Assuming the tech cooperates, they will be available for review via a link on Canvas-but are not guaranteed.
+Recordings are not for sharing of any kind.
 You can earn up to 2 points per class for iClicker (1 point for responding to at least 75% if questions, and 1 point for a correct answer if applicable).
-At the very end of the term, I will convert the total score out of 2 (e.g., if you submit 18/36, you'll receive 1/2).
+At the very end of the term, I will convert the total score out of 2 (e.g., if your raw score is 18/36, you'll receive 1/2).
+Note that iClicker's automated addition of scores is simply a raw sum, which is different from this math that I will do at the end of the term.
 What do I do if I miss class?
 There isn't a way to make up the iClicker points, logistically.
 So I will provide everyone with a week's worth of grace space: You can still receive full marks if you miss up to 3 classes.
 If you must miss class, I recommend booking 50 minutes in your calendar to "attend" using the video.
 Have all handouts ready, and respond to all the questions I ask the whole class.
 Give yourself permission and time to fully engage in the activities and exercises on your own, as if you were right there in class.
 You'll get at least some of the benefits!
 Then, reach out to someone in the class for a discussion to see if you're on the right track (or perhaps they'd share notes with you, but a discussion might be more fruitful for both of you).
-Then, come see me in my office hours if there's anything further you want to follow-up on.
+Then, come see me in my office hours if